codeaudit/SayKitSDK/Tutorials/01-setup.md

 ## Conversation Manager Setup

-The `SAYConversationManager` is the highest-level manager of a conversation, coordinating input (listening) and output (speaking).
+The `SAYConversationManager` oversees the highest level of a conversation, coordinating input (listening) and output (speaking).
 To do its job, we have to define its `commandRegistry` and at least one `audioSource`, which are involved in the input and output aspects of a conversation, respectively.

 In this example, we'll use the simplest stand-ins for these properties.
 (Later on, we'll show how a Conversation Topic can fill both these roles.)
 A `SAYCommandRecognizerCatalog` stores a flat array of `SAYCommandRecognizer`s that we'll populate shortly.
 A `SAYSoundBoard` is an implementation of an audio source (`SAYAudioEventSource`) that enables the Conversation Manager to post audio events.